© Oksanabratanova | Dreamstime

 Are Dairy Intolerance Symptoms Related to Milk Allergies?

 Lactose intolerance typically is inherited from your parents.
-Many people do not show symptoms until they reach adolescence.
+Many people do not show symptoms until adolescence.
 The level of sensitivity to lactose may vary from person to person.
 Some may be able to have a spoonful of cream or milk in their coffee in the morning without any symptoms.

 Many people who are sensitive to dairy can eat yogurt or cheese without any issues because these foods are made using a fermentation process, which breaks down most of the lactose, according to the U.S. National Library of Medicine.
 However, others may have a harsh reaction to even a small amount of milk.